ufs-community/uwtools/docs/sections/user_guide/installation.rst

 ************

--  If you are a Developer, skip the User Installation and continue on to the Developer Setup located in the Contributer Guide.
+-  If you are a Developer, skip the User Installation and continue on to the `Developer Setup`_ located in the Contributor Guide.

 The recommended installation mechanism uses the Python package and virtual-environment manager `conda`_.
 Specifically, these instructions detail the use of the minimal `Miniforge`_ variant of `Miniconda`_, built to use, by default, packages from the `conda-forge`_ project.